ariscript/www/README.md

 -   Automatic Atom and JSON Feed generation
 -   Automatic Open Graph image generation ("twitter card")
+-   Automatic Sitemap generation
+    -   Caveat: single-file sitemap only supports 50,000 URLs.
+If you have too many pages, this will break.
+A website of this nature should not reach this amount in any reasonable timeframe.
 -   Tagging for blog posts
     -   Automatically generates page of articles using that tag